denisecase/basic-hadoop-on-windows/README.md

 ## Add winutil files

 - Go to [https://github.com/cdarlint/winutils](https://github.com/cdarlint/winutils).
 - Get winutils.exe and download the lastest to your C:\Hadoop\hadoop-3.3.0\bin folder.
+If you get ```java.lang.UnsatisfiedLinkError: org.apache.hadoop.io.nativeio.NativeIO$Windows.access0(Ljava/lang/String;I)Z``` error then you may have to download hadoop.dll file as well to your bin folder.

 ## Windows 2 - Edit Hadoop Files